 I stayed at basecamp for the evening, with 9 others from my camp.
 Although the sun set from the other side, we watched the skies change colour around us, with Fuego Volcano regularly erupting in the distance.

 The campsite had cards, boardgames, hot chocolate and marshmallow roasting.
 The 10 of us sat round chatting and had a great night.
 We could see the headlamps of the Fuego climbers and couldn’t believe how close the lava got at points!!
 Their hike included a long walk along a narrow path with a sheer drop either side – we all agreed we made a great decision staying back.

 Once the exhausted climbers were down from the summit, tomato pasta and red wine was served.
 I loved the atmosphere in the dining tent, with everyone in, albeit tired, but great spirits!

 I woke up with a terrible headache.
 I had drunk 5 litres of water during the climb, and in the evening, so put it down to altitude sickness.
 But opening our cabin door, to this view of Fuego Volcano made it all so worth it!
+And although it wasn’t a great night sleep, I knew the whole experience was such a once in a lifetime moment that it didn’t matter.
 Breakfast was porridge and was served at 7:15am.

 By 7:45am, the group was packed and had started the descent down.